willseltzer/tgpt/README.md

 ## Quick & Easy Code Assistance
 What follows assumes youve started a session with "tgpt".
 Besides being able to answer arbitrary queries with `<query>`, you can also use the tool to verify and rewrite code.
-To verify code, simply type the `.verify` command followed by the file you want to verify:
+To verify code, simply type the `.verify` command followed by the full path of the file you want to verify:
 ```bash
 .verify file_to_verify.py
 ```